viperconsole/viperconsole.github.io/index_dev.md

 * `new_pattern(description)` : register a new pattern and returns its id (0, then incremented for each new pattern).

-The description starts with the `PAT` keyword followed by the notes duration (or speed at which the pattern plays the notes).
+The description starts with the notes duration (or speed at which the pattern plays the notes).
 The duration is divided by 120.
 For example :

 * 01 => each note duration is 1/120 second
 * 02 => each note duration is 1/60 second